gauravbehere/deep-clone-util/README.md

 [![npm version](https://badge.fury.io/js/deep-clone-util.svg)](https://badge.fury.io/js/deep-clone-util)

  ## Clone - JS utility to deep clone an object
+ With deep cloning becoming a regular practice & a required thing for supporting immutability, deep-clone-util provides a way just to do that.
+ - No dependeny on any library
+ - 2kB of unzipped bundle size

  ### Supports cloning of:
  -  Elementary values
  -  Array, Objects (nesting upto any level)